omonubi/ACKS-by-omonubi/README.md

 * **newMonster**: This macro is intended to be applied **at game time** to a monster token.
 This will use [TokenMod](https://wiki.roll20.net/Script:Token_Mod) to randomize the token's *hp*=*hp_max* to the bound character sheet's *hit_dice* value, add 60' nightvision to the token, and append a random 3-digit number to the token's name.
 As with *newToken*, this can be further customized, as desired. **Important:** For proper results, this macro must be applied to **each** instantiated monster token individually.
 Generic monster sheets should **not** have their *hp* bound to *bar1* when applying this macro.

 * **prayerful**: This macro uses [ChatMenu](https://app.roll20.net/forum/post/7474530/script-call-for-testers-universal-chat-menus/?pagenum=1) API script to output the character's prayerful spell list to the Roll20 chat as clickable links.
 Links are provided to review each spell in the prayerful caster's spell list, as well as to cast.
 This macro should be added to specific character sheets via the Roll20 Attributes & Abilities tab.

+* **review**: An alternate version of the *actions* macro, above, that calls attack Review buttons.
+This allows players to review their attack details in private.

 * **rollInit**: This macro uses [GroupInitiative](https://wiki.roll20.net/Script:Group_Initiative) API script to roll ACKS initiative for all selected tokens on the current Roll20 page.
 Takes into consideration modifiers from the character's dexterity attribute, any class modifier, and any additional modifer entered on the Combat tab.
 Requires additional configuration detailed in the .txt file.